mengbinhao/jack-note/docs/english/everyday.md

   > What do you have in mind?
   > What do you say?
   > Where do you stand on that?

+- bye
+  > Later
+  > I gotta run, Catch/see/talk to u later
+  > I's getting late now, we should probably head home

 - 解释自己
   > I wasn't aware of that